-Turmeric Golden Milk is a modern take on a traditional beverage used for its anti-inflammatory properties in Ayurvedic medicine, a holistic all-natural approach to health that has been practised for centuries in India.
+Turmeric Golden Milk is a modern take on a traditional beverage.
+In Ayurvedic medicine, a holistic all-natural approach to health that has been practised for centuries in India, it is used for its anti-inflammatory properties.
 The drink is typically made with milk or coconut milk as the base, with some fresh ginger, cinnamon, as well as black pepper which can help to absorb some of the active components in the turmeric.

-I have made a version of turmeric golden milk here which uses chaga tea as the base, along with fresh ginger, cinnamon, turmeric and dates for sweetness.
-I do admit that it can be time-consuming to make, and that is why I love Botanica’s Turmeric Golden Milk which is made from a whole food blend of turmeric, dates, coconut, cardamom, ashwagandha, black pepper, and cinnamon.
+It can be time-consuming to make your own turmeric golden milk, so for those busy mornings an alternative would be to use an already prepared mix such as Botanica’s Turmeric Golden Milk.
+I like this product because it is made from a whole food blend of turmeric, dates, coconut, cardamom, ashwagandha, black pepper, and cinnamon.
 Importantly, this product is Certified Organic – I always recommend sourcing organic for anything that grows below the ground as these foods will be more prone to pesticide and herbicide absorption.

 A Note On The Health Benefits of Ashwagandha